This policy and the associated procedure set out Thrive Homes’ approach to tackling anti-social behaviour (ASB).

 - Data Protection Act 2018

 - Regulation of Investigatory Powers Act 2000 [RIPA]

-As this policy is a core component of how Thrive manages its business the document will be evaluated by the Executive Management Team as part of any review.
+As this policy is a core component of how Thrive manages its business the document will be evaluated Customer Working group and Business Performance group as part of any review.